Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Introduction

 The article \cite{IC1} suggests three different ways of deriving the memory effect, leading to qualitatively similar conclusions.
-The first procedure requires one to find a net displacement between a pair of geodesics, which appears due to the passage of an impulsive gravitational wave.
+The first procedure requires one to find a net displacement between a pair of geodesics, which appears due to the passage of an impulsive wave.
 This can be obtained simply by integrating the geodesic equations to determine the evolution of the separation between two nearby geodesics along each coordinate.
 The second method involves integrating the geodesic deviation equation to understand how the deviation vector evolves.
 The third way of arriving at gravitational memory is by analysing the behaviour of geodesic congruences.
-This covariant approach has been proposed by O'Loughlin and Demirchian \cite{LOUGH}, who coined the term $ B $-memory in the context of impulsive gravitational waves.
-These GWs have been extensively studied in literature (Please see \cite{PEN2, STEIN3, PODOL} and other relevant references in \cite{BHATT}).
-Mathematically, the Riemann tensor of such a spacetime has a singular part which is proportional to the Dirac-delta function supported by a null or light-like hypersurface \cite{BHATT}.
-Geodesics encountering these waves display memory effects induced by BMS symmetries.
-Impulsive waves are produced during supernova explosion, black hole mergers or any other violent astrophysical phenomena.
-Hence, their interaction with the detectors would be of immense significance in the research scenario.
+This covariant approach was proposed by O'Loughlin and Demirchian \cite{LOUGH}, who coined the term `$ B $-memory' in the context of impulsive GWs \cite{PEN2, STEIN3, PODOL, BATTIS, BHATT}.